Basil Dearden: Social awareness films

-Dearden and Relph helped set up Allied Film Makers for whom they made The League of Gentlemen (1960), a cynical comedy that was very popular.
+Dearden and Relph helped set up Allied Film Makers, for whom they made The League of Gentlemen (1960), a bank heist comedy that was very popular.

 Dearden directed episodes of The Four Just Men on TV and produced two films directed by Michael Relph: Mad Little Island (1958) and Desert Mice (1959).

 For Allied, Dearden directed Man in the Moon (1960), a science fiction comedy with Kenneth More that lost money.
 The Secret Partner (1961) was a thriller for MGM starring Stewart Granger.

 Dearden directed Victim (1961) with Dirk Bogarde for Allied; a thriller about homosexuality, it was a huge success.